 - Their business has grown so much that they no longer have time to write (all) their own material.

-- They have a wealth of expertise or an exciting story to tell, but they don’t enjoy writing or they’re not that good at it.
+- They have a wealth of expertise or an exciting story to tell, but they don’t enjoy the writing process or they’re not very good at it.

 It’s nothing new, either: ghostwriting has been around, in one form or another, for centuries.

-To give you more idea of what it may involve, my own ghostwriting has included:
+To give you a better idea of what being a ghostwriter may involve, my own ghostwriting has included:

 - Taking a rough draft, editing it heavily, and expanding on it where necessary.